alfredoC10/HTML-CSS-capstone-project/README.md

-# HTML-CSS-capstone-project (electronics online shop based project)
+# HTML-CSS-capstone-project (electronics online store based project)
 This project is posible thanks to what I've learned along these months from software professionals by collaborating together in <a href="https://www.microverse.org/?grsf=thpoxf">Microverse</a>' Full-stack web Development HTML & CSS curriculum.
 The project goes about an online store with customized content that follows Mohammed <a href="https://www.behance.net/gallery/24796463/ZATTIX">Awad's ZATTIX</a> project guidelines and It's built based in a responsive design model and following HTML & CSS good prectices.

 ## Home page desktop version